 This wallet is a classic Shop TODAY favorite that has space for several cards, cash, your passport and even several boarding passes.
 According to the brand, it’s made with RFID-blocking technology that keeps thieves from stealing your card information.
-NBC News photo editor Vivian Le recently took this wallet on trips to Mexico City and Japan, and she said she found it “super useful.”
+NBC News photo editor Vivian Le took this wallet on trips to Mexico City and Japan and said she found it “super useful.”

-Keeping all of your travel plans and documents in one spot is easy with this Erin Condren travel journal.
+Keeping all of your travel plans and documents in one spot is easy with this travel journal.
 Each page includes blank reservation and confirmation sections, along with areas for the daily weather forecast and meal plans.
-The planner also has a built-in pocket for documents like flight tickets and museum entry passes.
+It also has a built-in pocket for documents like flight tickets and museum entry passes.

 This storage pouch is a great option to keep small things from floating around at the bottom of your travel backpack.
 It can hold everything from sunglasses and your smartphone to AirPods and pens.
 It comes in two colors.